 ¨Health is not the total absence of ailment, rather the best possible equilibrium that an INDIVIDUAL can achieve in an active relationship with his/her environment, in any determinate moment of his/her life, within a country, culture, and historical period, health is a right that involves all of society.¨ Pichon Riviere

-We are continuing to design formulations with many dynamic companies, bringing in new ingredients and forging new territories in deliverable nutrition.
+We are continuing to design formulations with many dynamic companies, bringing in new ingredients and forging new territories in deliverable nutrition to bring optimum health nutrition to as many people as possible.
 We are finding more and more applications for our work all the time.
 Join the party…be on the cutting edge with us!